 FAQ

 Can I reuse the same recurring image in every section?
 Yes — that is the point.
-The same image on bar 4 of each verse is what makes 16 bars feel like a story instead of a list.
+The same image at bar 4 of each verse is what makes 16 bars feel like a story instead of a list.

 Before you publish